-Having a quick internet search there seem to be 3 main causes or reasons associated with the onset
+A quick search of the internet reveals that there seem to be 3 reason for high hamstring tendinopathy.
+The reasons or main causes associated with the onset of your deep buttock pain are;

-- Over use.
 This seems to be the most commonly written about on the internet.
-Specifically in relation to middle or long distance runners
+Specifically in relation to middle or long distance runners, but it can happen to anyone.

 Adhesions between the sciatic nerve and one of the hamstring muscles.